 Brooklyn is not Manhattan, but for the more than 2.5 million people who live there, that’s a good thing.
 You won’t see soaring skyscrapers built on top of each other or ATMs on every corner, but for those who choose Brooklyn, the borough of Kings offers so much more.

-If you’re undecided about which area to call home in the this great City of New York, these are seven reasons why you should consider living in Brooklyn.
+If you’re undecided about which area to call home in this great City of New York, there are seven reasons why you should consider living in Brooklyn.

 1. You can hang out in Prospect Park.

 The 585-acre public park is a tranquil escape for Brooklynites.
 With its rolling meadows, scenic hillsides, and the only freshwater lake in the borough, the park is more vibrant than it’s ever been.
 You can boat, horseback ride, bird watch, play a variety of sports, or just park your butt on the lawn and take in nature.

 2. You’ll be that much closer to Coney Island.

 From the beach to the boardwalk, Coney Island is still going strong.
 With attractions like the Cyclone, Scream Zone, New York Aquarium, and MCU Park, Coney Island offers fun for all ages.
 Also, the retro-feeling amusement hub boasts Nathan’s Famous Hot Dogs, weekly fireworks during the summer, and a spooktacular Halloween celebration each October.

 3. You’ll drink more coffee.